 - 1. Right-click an existing database file in Windows Explorer and select Open With from the context menu. - 2.
 Choose DatabaseSpy from the list of suggestions.
-If this suggestion is not available, select Choose another app, and browse for the DatabaseSpy executable from the installation directory. - 3.
+If DatabaseSpy is not listed, select Choose another app and browse for the DatabaseSpy executable in the application directory. - 3.
 If the Database Connection Wizard appears, click Close to disregard it.